25prabhu10/notes/docs/Concepts/AWS/AWS_Elastic_Beanstalk.md

 - Managing infrastructure
 - Deploying Code
-- Configuring all the databases, load balancers, etc
+- Configuring all the databases, load balancers, etc...
 - Scaling concerns
 - Most web apps have the same architecture (ALB + ASG)
 - All the developers want is for their code to run!